-Up to ten awards of $5,000 each will be granted.
-In support of ASHA's strategic objectives, applications that focus the mentored teaching and/or research component on the following areas are particularly encouraged.
+Up to 10 awards of $5,000 each will be granted.
+In support of ASHA's strategic objectives, preference will be given to those applications that focus the mentored teaching and/or research (including the scholarship of teaching and learning) component on the following.

 - Clinical Practice Research.
 Clinical practice research in CSD is distinct from research aimed primarily at understanding the mechanisms underlying normal or disordered processing.
 Rather, it refers to research that focuses on the prevention, diagnostics, treatment, implementation, and outcomes measurement of communication, swallowing, and balance disorders.
 Clinical practice research, due to its applied nature, has the potential to impact clinical practice in the near term.